luebken/container-patterns/02-module-container.md

 ### 5. Immutable

-Once a container image is built it shouldn’t be changed.
+The container image contains the OS, libraries, configurations, files and application code.
+Once a container image is built it shouldn’t be changed especially not between different staging environtments like dev, qa and production.
 State should be extracted and changes to the container should be applied by rebuilding the container.

 #### Best practices
 * Have a [dev / prod parity](http://12factor.net/dev-prod-parity) with the container image